-Udder suspension is illustrated in Panel 4 associated with the BIF Udder Suspension Score.
+Udder suspension illustrated in Panel 4 below is associated with the BIF Udder Suspension Score.
 The tighter to the body cavity that the udder is placed, the more desirable.
 This allows for the calf to more easily to locate the teats and it is less likely for the teats to drag in the mud.

 Udder Suspension Score 9: The udder is placed tight to the body cavity, well above the hocks and close to the body cavity.
 The quarters are mostly level from the side and rear view.
 The udder has high rear attachment and the median suspensory ligament is pronounced.
 Panel 4; Drawing 1.

 Udder Suspension Score 7: Similar to an udder suspension score of 9, but the udder is suspended slightly farther from the body cavity.
 The median suspensory ligament is pronounced keeping the udder level and suspending the teats perpendicular to the ground and above the hock.
 Because the medium suspensory ligament is pronounced, the teats suspend perpendicular to the ground when filled with milk.
 Panel 4; Drawing 2.

 Udder Suspension Score 5: The medium suspensory ligament is less pronounced and the udder is suspended farther from the body cavity.
 The teats begin to splay slightly outward when engorged with milk because of the weaker ligament.
 Also the quarters may not be level.
 An udder suspension score of 5 is likely the commercial cow average score.
 Panel 4; Drawing 3.